How to use the British Forces Post Office, claim compensation and use the Enduring families free mail service (EFFMS).

 If the company will not offer additional compensation cover for your item, we advise careful consideration before placing an order with them and that you give further consideration to purchasing instead from a company that does.

-It is especially important to ensure that items are adequately insured when buying from small marketplace sellers (e.g. EBay, Gumtree, Spock ).
+It is especially important to ensure that items are adequately insured when buying from small marketplace sellers (for example, EBay, Gumtree, Spock ).

 It’s worth remembering that couriers used to deliver goods will not know the value of your parcel and will not allow for additional compensation unless the individual or seller requests this.
 You should check with the supplier that they are using a service that offers the right level of compensation for your purchase.